-(7) A pregnant woman, a woman for a period up to one year after giving birth, and a woman who is breastfeeding for the whole period of breastfeeding, but not longer than until child reaches two years of age, may be employed in overtime work if she has given her written consent.
+(7) A pregnant woman, a woman during the period following childbirth up to one year, and a woman who is breastfeeding for the whole period of breastfeeding, but not longer than until two years of age of the child, may be employed in overtime work if she has given a written consent.

-(8) If an employer determines one working day, which falls in between a public holiday and week's days of rest, as a holiday and transfers it to Saturday of the same week or of another week within the framework of the same month, in case of transfer of a working day the referred to work shall not be considered as overtime work.
+(8) If an employer determines one working day, which falls in between a public holiday and weekly rest time, as a holiday and transfers it to Saturday of the same week or of another week within the framework of the same month, in case of transfer of a working day the abovementioned work shall not be considered as overtime work.